dis-sg/dis-sg.github.io/_posts/2026-06-01-mandai-wildlife-reserve-rebrand.md

 Close to five years after Mandai Wildlife Reserve’s brand launch, it celebrated its grand opening in May 2026 following the completion of Rainforest Wild Adventure East, the final milestone in a 10-year transformation plan that transformed Mandai into Singapore’s premier wildlife and nature destination.

-With headlines appearing every other month about a new exhibit, attraction, or programme, Mandai Wildlife Reserve requires a flexible visual identity capable of unifying an ever-growing ecosystem of experiences across its 126-hectare site.
+With headlines appearing every other month about a new exhibit, attraction, or programme, Mandai Wildlife Reserve required a flexible visual identity capable of unifying an ever-growing ecosystem of experiences across its 126-hectare site.

 <h2>A Packed Brand Identity</h2>